oceanprotocol/docs/content/concepts/testnets.md

 ### Using Barge with Nile

-If you run [Barge](https://github.com/oceanprotocol/barge) with the the `--local-nile-node` option, then Barge will run a Nile node on your local machine (along with everything else Barge runs).
+If you run [Barge](https://github.com/oceanprotocol/barge) with the `--local-nile-node` option, then Barge will run a Nile node on your local machine (along with everything else Barge runs).
 There might be many blocks in the Nile Testnet's blockchain, so it might take a long time for your local Nile node to sync, i.e. to download a local copy of all the blocks. **In the meantime, the local Nile node won't be able to do certain things.**

 ## A Spree Testnet (for Local Development)